PrediktorAS/pyPrediktorUtilities/scripts/excel_dwh_filler/README.md

 pip install -r requirements.txt
 ```
 - The DWH Excel template.
 Paste it to the same directory as the script, and name it `template.xlsx`.
+- A MSSQL Driver installed on your machine.

 ## Usage